eclipse/imagen/docs/guide/preface/index.md

 > Disclaimer
 > ----------
 >
-> This version of *Programming in Java Advanced Imaging* is based on
+> This version of  is based on
 > release 1.0.1 of the Java Advanced Imaging API.
 Please do not rely on
 > this document or the Java Advanced Imaging software for
 > production-quality or mission-critical applications.
 If any